 process will depend on the type of mastectomy and the type of anesthesia used.
 Once

-your blood pressure, pulse, and breathing are stable and you are alert, you 'll be
+your blood pressure, pulse, and breathing are stable and you are awake, you'll be

-You 'll likely stay in the hospital for a day or so after your mastectomy.
-This
+You'll likely stay in the hospital for a day or so after your mastectomy.
+This will

 You'll also be taught how to take care of the drainage tubes.
-They should be taken
+They're often taken

-out after about 2 weeks at the first follow-up exam.
+out after about 2 weeks or at the first follow-up exam.